origami1024/CCTV/readme.md

 8) hastable

-9) block bg scroll
 10)dont stream all when on modalShow ???
-11)there is some lag in streaming 3 at once it seems 12)CORS errors
+11)there are some lags in streaming 3 at once
+12)CORS errors??
 13)responsive

+14)js read on